 Examination of the PIA formula shows that Social Security benefits replace a far higher percentage of pre-retirement earnings for lower-paid workers than for higher-paid workers.
-The following table makes that comparison at age 65 for workers with four hypothetical wage histories both currently and projected to 2080.
-Note that most of the decrease in the replacement percentage in 2080 is due to scheduled increases in the normal retirement age.
+The following table makes that comparison at age 65 for workers with four hypothetical wage histories both currently and projected to 2090.
+Note that most of the decrease in the replacement percentage in 2090 is due to scheduled increases in the full retirement age.

-Replacement Percentage Average Wage Level 2006 2080 Low (about 45% of each year's national average wage) 56% 49% Medium (about 100% of each year's national average) 41% 36% High (about 160% of each year's national average) 35% 30% Maximum (the maximum Social Security taxable wage) 29% 24%
+Average Wage Level Replacement Percentage 2013 2090 Low (about 45% of each year's national average wage ) 56% 49% Medium (about 100% of each year's national average) 42% 36% High (about 160% of each year's national average) 35% 30% Maximum (the maximum Social Security taxable wage 28% 24%

-^{}The estimated national average wage in 2006 (using intermediate assumptions) is about \$38,696.
+^{}The estimated national average wage in 2013 (using intermediate assumptions) was about \$44,826.

-In addition to favoring lower-paid workers, the system favors less healthy workers and workers with spouses and dependent children:
+In addition to favoring lower-paid workers, the system favors less healthy workers and workers with spouses and dependent children.
+For example:

-- The worker's spouse is eligible to receive an amount equal to 50 percent of the worker's benefit while the worker is alive, and generally 100 percent after the worker's death (provided that, in both cases, the spouse is not entitled to a higher benefit based on his or her own earnings history).
+- The worker's spouse is eligible to receive an amount equal to 50 percent of the worker's benefit while the worker is alive, and generally 100 percent after the worker's death (provided that the spouse is not entitled to a higher benefit based on his or her own earnings history).
 Benefits extend to divorced spouses to whom the worker was married for at least 10 years.
 These benefits are paid without any reduction in benefits to the worker or to other family members. - If a worker is unable to work due to disability, Social Security may pay disability benefits to the worker and family members. - If a worker dies before becoming eligible for retirement, Social Security may pay survivor benefits to the worker's spouse and other family members.

-The social adequacy features of Social Security can be viewed as a web of cross-subsidies among various groups of participants.
-Members of groups that are net subsidizers often complain they don't get their money's worth from their Social Security contributions, although they often do not realize the main reason is they are providing subsidies.
+The social adequacy features of Social Security can be viewed as a web of cross-subsidies among various groups of participants at various points in time.
+Members of groups that are net subsidizers may feel that they don't get their money's worth from their Social Security contributions, although they often do not realize the main reason is because they are providing subsidies which benefits others.
 For example, high-income couples with two wage earners are generally net subsidizers, and would likely not realize a high implicit return on their Social Security contributions.
-Low-income couples with one wage earner are generally net subsidizees, and may in some circumstances receive more than their money's worth from their Social Security contributions.
-Because classes of subsidizers and subsidizees overlap, determining whether any particular worker is a net subsidizer or a net subsidizee can be difficult.
+Low-income couples with one wage earner generally benefit from these subsidies, and may in some circumstances receive more than their money's worth from their Social Security contributions.
+Because classes of subsidizers and those subsidized overlap, determining whether any particular worker is a net subsidizer or a net beneficiary of subsidies can be difficult, and situations can change over time as life events occur.